 Day 7: Honfleur – Bayeux - Avranches

-We will drive to Bayeux with its stunning historical city centre and romantic structures, the streets and astonishing cathedral.
-Apart from its old days architecture, the little town is famous for its "Tapisserie de Bayeux" - a tapestry, measuring 70 meter in length and 50 cm in height.
+We will drive to Bayeux with its stunning historical city centre and romantic structures, streets and astonishing cathedral.
+Apart from its historical architecture, the little town is famous for its "Tapisserie de Bayeux" - a tapestry, measuring 70 meters in length and 50 cm in height.
 The handmade creation derives from the early medieval times and tells the story about the conquest of England.

 - Tapisserie de Bayeux

 - Walk through the historical centre of Bayeux